 Yes, Warren Buffett’s company owns 887 million Apple shares, more than 40% of his entire portfolio, valued at over $108 billion.

 If you want to stay ahead of the curve and invest in thriving businesses, MyWallSt’s got you covered with a shortlist of market-beating stocks, so you too can accumulate long-term wealth.
-Simply click here for a free trial today.
+Simply click here for free access today.

 MyWallSt operates a full disclosure policy.
 MyWallSt staff currently holds long positions in companies mentioned above.
 Read our full disclosure policy here.